voloved/pokeemerald_fork/README.md

  - A trainer you've already battled can no longer reset FLAG_RAN_FROM_TRAINER.
  - Cleanse Tag and Poké Doll can be registered in place of being tossed.
  - Cannot run from Double Battles.
+ - Added a Mew under the truck in Lilycove, where Strength is needed to move the truck.
+   - After it's moved, there is a Thief Ball in the back of the Truck.
  - Bug fix to allow stolen Pokémon to count towards Pokédex.

 ## v2.0.0